-As you may have heard, current global energy prices have risen this year, with gas and electricity prices reaching record levels.
-We understand this rise in energy costs will be concerning for many of our customers, and could have an impact on household budgets.
+We understand the current energy crisis will be concerning for many of our customers, and will have an impact on many household budgets.

 We appreciate that even with this support and guidance, some customers will still understandably be worried about their finances.
 If you’re concerned, please contact our Money Matters team for further advice: firstname.lastname@example.org.

 If you're unsure which energy tariff you're on, you should contact your energy supplier to see if you’re on their cheapest one.

 You should also contact your energy supplier as soon as possible if you’re worried about falling into energy debt.
 They are required to work with you to find a solution if they know there is a problem, including helping you to set up an affordable repayment plan.